-In the winter of 1996, discussions about forming a West Portland-area Waldorf School began to take place among a small group of parents.
+In the winter of 1996, discussions about forming a West Portland-area Waldorf school began to take place among a small group of parents.
 As winter turned to spring, the decision was made to begin in the fall with one small kindergarten.
 Robert Adams became the first teacher of Cedarwood School, welcoming four children and their families in October 1997.
 Adams recalls: “In naming the school, the council reflected on various ideas, and we were talking about cedar trees, if left undisturbed, they will take over the whole forest.
 We felt this was a powerful statement and after three days of deliberation, took the name Cedarwood School.”
 The school found a site in the basement of a church on Southwest Taylors Ferry Road, and the kindergarten had a home.
-The seeds of the school were truly planted and Cedarwood began to grow.

 In February of that first year, the KinderMorning pre-kindergarten began, and by the fall of the following year, September 1998, Cedarwood School had two pre-kindergarten classes, a full kindergarten class and a first-grade class.
 By the fall of 1999, the school had outgrown the available rooms in the church, so Cedarwood acquired a guest house in a home next to the church and moved its pre-kindergarten programs to “the cottage,” making room in the church for Grades 1 and 2.